lunaticnick/makersacademy-mcw05-javascriptbuzz/README.md

 $ cd local_directory
 ```

-In order to play the game you will need to open ```index.html``` located in root and then to use developer console of your favourite browser.
+In order to play the game you will need to open ```SpecRunner.html``` located in root and then to use the developer console of your favourite browser.

 Then you can start playing the game by using the following command: